LumKitty/VRCFTnyan/README.md

 # VRC Face Tracking Support for VNyan
-Early alpha, use at your own risk
+Early beta, use at your own risk.
+Requires VNyan 1.6.6 or laters

 ## Instructions
 1. Install like any other VNyan plugin, by copying to VNyan\Items\Assemblies
 2. Ensure that loading external plugins is enabled in VNyan
 3. Launch [VRC Face Tracking](https://github.com/benaclejames/VRCFaceTracking)
+4. Either:
+   * Change OSC send port in VRCFT to match VNyan's (default: 28569) OR
+   * Change VNyan's OSC recieve port to match VRCFTs (Settings -> Misc) to match VCRFT's (default: 9000)
+6. Either:
-4. Either click the "VRC Face Tracking" button in the VNyan plugins menu or call the trigger ```_lum_vrcft_start``` from VNyan's "Call Trigger" node
+   * Click the "VRC Face Tracking" button in the VNyan plugins menu OR
+   * Call the trigger ```_lum_vrcft_start``` from VNyan's "Call Trigger" node
-5. If it's working you should a DOS console window pop up and start spamming.
+8. If it's working you should a DOS console window pop up and start spamming.
 This will be hidden in the final release, just minimise it :)
-6. Stop by either clicking the button again or call ```_lum_vrcft_stop```
+9. Stop by either clicking the button again or call ```_lum_vrcft_stop```

 ## Configuration
 After first start, VRCFTnyan.cfg will be created in your VNyan profile.
 It has two options: